samuel12sam/BlueLightBlocker/README.md

 What a time to be alive :relieved: :sparkles:

 # :battery: Batteries Included!
+This version of Blue Light Blocker comes with everything it needs right out of the box!
-You won't need to download external packages or enter commands in your terminal.
+You won't need to install additionnal packages or enter commands in your terminal.[*](#footnote)

 # :computer: Installation
 - Place the `Blue-light-blocker@samuel12sam` folder in `~/.local/share/cinnamon/applets`